SFDO-Tooling/CumulusCI/docs/tasks.rst

 * **env**: Environment variables to set for command.
 Must be flat dict, either as python dict from YAML or as JSON string.
 * **dir**: If provided, the directory where the command should be run from.
 * **pass_env** *(required)*: If False, the current environment variables will not be passed to the child process.
 Defaults to True
+* **use_std**: If True, the command will use stdout, stderr, and stdin of the main process.
+Defaults to False

 commit_apex_docs
 ==========================================